realworldocaml/book/book/maps-and-hashtables/README.md

 are sets (which have the same issues with polymorphic compare that maps do), then the map built with the polymorphic comparator will behave incorrectly, separating out keys that should be aggregated together.
-Even worse, it will work some of the times and fail other times, since the behavior depends on the order in which the sets were built.
+Even worse, it will behave inconsistently, since the behavior of polymorphic compare will depend on the order in which the sets were built.

 :::